-1. Effective October 28, 2023, and after Union ratification, an eight percent (8%) base hourly wage increase for all represented classification salary ranges.
+1. Effective October 28, 2023, and after Union ratification, an eight percent (8%) base wage increase for all represented classification salary ranges.

-Additionally, effective October 28, 2023, the base hourly wage for Courtroom Clerk/Senior Courtroom Clerk, and Court Division Specialist, respectively, shall be increased an additional two percent (2%) concurrent with the above wage increase for a total base hourly wage increase of ten percent (10%).
+Additionally, effective October 28, 2023, the base hourly wage for Court Division Supervisor shall be increased an additional two percent (2%) concurrent with the above wage increase for a total base hourly wage increase of ten percent (10%).

-- 2. Effective the first full pay period in January 2025, a four percent (4%) base hourly wage increase for all represented classification salary ranges. - 3.
+- 2. Effective the first full pay period in January 2025, a four percent (4%) base wage increase for all represented classification salary ranges. - 3.
 In the event that the Court funding levels for FY2024-2025 are not sufficient to support Court operations, or Court funding levels are in excess of the Court's published budget, upon written request of the Employer or the Union, the parties agree to meet-and-confer over bargaining unit compensation.
 A request to meet-and-confer shall be submitted in writing to the other party no later than December 31, 2024.